 Understanding your credit file enables you to make more informed decisions regarding your finances.

-Utilising the services of Veda, Australia's number one credit information provider for consumers, your file is also a tool credit providers use to help them ascertain your financial reliability.
+Utilising the services of Equifax, Australia's number one credit information provider for consumers, your file is also a tool credit providers use to help them ascertain your financial reliability.

 Your credit file can contain the following information.